SUSE/ha-sap-terraform-deployments/azure/README.md

 The disks are counted from left to right beginning with **0**.
 This number is called LUN.
 A Logical Unit Number (LUN) is a SCSI concept for logical abstraction targeting physical drives.
 If you have 5 disks you count **0,1,2,3,4**.

 After describing the physical disks, the logical volumes can be specified using the parameters `luns`, `names`, `lv_sizes` and `paths`.
-These lines look confusing, caused by the usage of the `#` signs and commas.
 The comma combines several values into one value and the `#` sign is used for separation of volume groups.
 Think about the `#` sign as a column separator in a table then it will look like:

  | Parameter     | VG1        | VG2       | VG3          | VG4      | VG5          |
  | ---------     | ---        | ---       | ---          | ---      | ---          |